itzAymvn/AuthAPI/README.md

 ## Description

-This project is an API built with Node.js, Express, and TypeScript, providing various functionalities and endpoints.
+This project is an Authentication API built with Node.js, Express, TypeScript, and JSON Web Token (JWT), providing various functionalities and endpoints.

 ## Features